| YW USA

 That depends on how many were entered, how many of those entries met the competition criteria, and how many give permission to be published.

-No. Entries have to meet the criteria for each competition to be selected.
-Our aim is to encourage creativity and create confident writers, and we know the best way to achieve this is for children to see their work in print.
-Therefore we will select all entries that meet the criteria and won’t reject entries just to meet a quota, as we believe this will have a negative effect on children’s confidence and self-belief.
-This does mean that often a whole class or large percentage of the class will be selected for publication, but that’s the whole point!
-It’s a celebration of their effort in writing!
-If a whole class is selected for publication then that’s a fantastic achievement!
+No. Entries have to meet the criteria for each competition.
+Our aim is to encourage creativity and create confident writers and artists, and we know the best way to achieve this is for children to see their work in print.
+Therefore, we will select all entries that meet the criteria and won’t reject entries just to meet a quota, as we believe this will have a negative effect on children’s confidence and self-belief.
+This does mean that often a whole class or a large percentage of the class will be selected for publication, but that’s the whole point - it’s a celebration of their effort!
+If a whole class is selected for publication, then that’s a fantastic achievement.

 Did the school pay to enter?